sharduul/chalk/_posts/2019-10-9-how-to-make-passive-income.md

 This post is intended to help you make money no matter what you do 365 days a year.
 Just read every line with the utmost attention.

+### First things first

-But, first, do you know why do you need passive income in the first place?
+Do you know why do you need passive income in the first place?

 If you are reading this chances are you are trading "something" in exchange for money.
 That something can be time, knowledge, energy for most of us.
 That makes it an active income.

-Don't get me wrong, it is not bad at all.
-In fact, most of us start from that point.
+**Don't get me wrong, it is not bad at all.
+In fact, most of us start from that point.**

-But the problem is if you start dedicating that "something" - you won't make any money at all.
-If tomorrow you stop going to your 9-5 job you will have absolutely zero income from that point.
+But the problem is if you start dedicating that "something" - you won't be able to scale it at all.
+And if tomorrow you stop going to your 9-5 job you will have absolutely zero income from that point.

 Basically, there is a limitation on how much you invest that "something".
 For instance, there is only so much time in a day that you could work.